 This legislative ask is designed to be shared with your members of Congress and their staff.

-Violence interrupters help stem community-level violence by:
+Violence interrupters help mitigate violence before it happens by:

-- Encouraging dialogue and averting violent, sometimes deadly, conflict.
+Encouraging dialogue and averting violent, sometimes deadly, conflict.

-- Connecting individuals with mental health resources.
+Connecting individuals with mental health resources.